-I bought a 80 cm satellite dish (16 Euro), a converter (4 Euro), installed it on the roof and set it up on the satellite (Dish Pointer was very helpful).
+I bought a 80 cm satellite dish (16 Euro), a converter (4 Euro), installed it on the roof and set it up on the satellite (Dish Pointer was very helpful for azimuth and elevation finding).
 In our conditions, a 80 cm satellite parabola is a reasonable minimum when it comes to the receiving antenna.
 I still had to do an RF/DC splitter (the converter is powered via concentric cable, Bias-T can be bought for little money).
 I pulled 10 m of satellite cable and connected to the RTL-SDR dongle (12 Euro) – and receive QO-100 via SDR Console software.
-It is much better than SDRSharp, it has a great frequency stabilization option according to beacon (QO-100 transmits a continuous BPSK telemetry signal on the frequency of 10 489.800 MHz).
+It is much better than SDRSharp, it has a great frequency stabilization option according to beacon (OSCAR-100 or QO-100 transmits a continuous BPSK telemetry signal on the frequency of 10 489.750 MHz).
 To adjust the azimuth of the antenna on the roof, it is needed to track the signal in real time with the use of an SDR receiver for a smartphone or laptop, or some more or less professional “sat finder” tool for setting antennas.
-The elevation may be set according to the scale (if existing) to 30 degrees, and then adjusted for the maximum signal.
+The elevation may be set according to the scale (if existing), and then adjusted for the maximum signal.

 You can hear a lot of stations from Europe, Asia, South Africa, Brazil – usually on 58-59.
 More interesting stations heard: HS0AJ, HB9HAL, EA4GPZ, ZS1C, E21EJC, SP4LVC, PS8ET, YI3WHR, LY1R, SP8NR, VU2LBW, DO4PA (yl), EA6VQ, R2DRJ, ZV15CDR, F4DXV, A47RS, ZS5LEE, 3B8DU, TF1A, PR8ZX, SP9EGM, ZR6DLG, 9H1CG.